The World’s First Hour-angle wristwatch

 Longines Weems second setting hour-angle prototype - a world first

 The modified enamel dial of the Longines Weems second setting hour-angle prototype – a world first.
-One can clearly see the experimentation with the colours used for the calibration marking to explore improved legibility and the placement of numbers on the inner chapter totally changed.
-The watch was originally delivered as a Weems second-setting wristwatch with a 21mm inner chapter in April or May 1930.
+One can clearly see the experimentation with the colours used for the calibration marking to explore and improve legibility and the placement of numbers on the inner chapter totally changed.
+The watch was originally delivered as a Weems second-setting wristwatch with a 21mm inner chapter in April or May 1930 and hand edited post event.
 The hand-edited dial bears close similarity with the aircraft calotte that preceded it by a few months.
-Image – Courtesy Missouri Museum
+Image – Courtesy Missouri History Museum

 Further, correspondence from the 30th of September from Heinmuller when discussing the development of a wristwatch notes that “we will make a moveable bezel on the new timepiece” [6].